Anjali1241/Anjali1241/README.md

 - Building scalable and maintainable applications with Redux Toolkit
 - Streamlining development processes with modern tools like Vite
 - Creating logic in code
+- Implementing state management solutions with Context API and hooks for cleaner code
+- Integrating APIs seamlessly with Axios and handling asynchronous operations.

 ### 📫 How to reach me
 - **Email**: sharmaanjali1241@gmail.com